Systolic inequalities for K3 surfaces via stability conditions: Categorical systoles and categorical volumes

 \begin{itemize} \item When $\arg(z_1) < \arg(z_2)$, the only $\sigma$-stable objects are $E_1$ and $E_2$ up to shiftings.
 Thus $\sys(\sigma)=\min\{|z_1|, |z_2|\}$. \item When $\arg(z_1) > \arg(z_2)$, the only $\sigma$-stable objects are $E_1$, $E_2$ and $E_3$ up to shiftings.
 Thus $\sys(\sigma)=\min\{|z_1|, |z_2|, |z_1+z_2|\}$. \end{itemize}

 Therefore, in order to compute the categorical systoles of stability conditions in different chambers, one needs to compute the central charges of different sets of dimensional vectors.
-Note that this is not the case for the derived categories of elliptic curves and K3 surfaces, see Section \ref{sec:ellcurve} and Section \ref{sec:K3}. \end{eg}
+Note that this is not the case for the derived categories of elliptic curves and K3 surfaces, where the categorical systole of any stability condition is the minimum of absolute values of central charges of the \emph{same} set of classes in $\NN(\D)$ (see Section \ref{sec:ellcurve} and Proposition~\ref{Prop:key}). \end{eg}

 \begin{eg}[3-Calabi--Yau categories arising from marked Riemann surfaces] There is a 3-Calabi--Yau category $\D_{S,M}$ (up to equivalence) associated to each marked Riemann surface $(S,M)$, see for instance \cite[Section 9]{BS}.
 The main theorem in \cite{BS} states that